File Your U.S. Federal Tax Accurately & IRS Compliant

 Ownership and Management of a Public Limited Company in the UK

-Who Owns Public Limited Company?
+Who Owns a Public Limited Company?

 Unlike private limited companies, there is typically no single ‘owner’ of a PLC.
 Even the largest shareholder rarely owns a majority of the shares.
 This dispersed ownership structure differentiates PLCs and influences their governance and operations.